Skip to content

 • Contact Tallyfy Support to request client credentials (Client ID and Client Secret).

 • Tallyfy will provide the credentials for your organization.
-Store them securely.
+Store these credentials securely.

 2. Obtain an application access token